 Where development and site alteration is permitted, the best available construction and management practices shall be used to protect water quality and quantity, both during and after construction.
-Treatment of surface run-off to maintain water quality and hydrological characteristics in receiving watercourses shall meet the standards established by the Province Ministries of Environment and Natural Resources, and the Nottawasaga Valley Conservation Authority.
+Treatment of surface run-off to maintain water quality and hydrological characteristics in receiving watercourses shall meet the standards established by the Province and the Nottawasaga Valley Conservation Authority.